themattbirch/Portfolio/src/content/posts/ai-wage-gap-deflationary-pressure-impact-tech-workers-pay.md

 date: "11/22/2024"
 featured: false
 image: /assets/images/ai-chatgpt-logo.jpg
-title: "The AI wage paradox: how deflationary pressure will impact tech workers"
+title: "The AI wage paradox: How deflationary pressure will impact tech workers"
 description: "Explore how AI is reshaping the tech workforce.
 Learn why automation's deflationary pressure could lower wages for tech professionals and what it means for the industry’s future."
 ---

+# The AI wage paradox: How deflationary pressure will impact tech workers

 Both workers and the companies that employ them are witnessing a paradigm shift of epic proportions in the tech sector.
 AI capabilities are surging forward, and we're seeing a paradox emerge that challenges conventional wisdom about technology and wages.